-Some of the biggest financial institutions in the world have found a place in Dubai International Financial Centre.
-Centrally located, very close to the Dubai World Trade Centre and Dubai’s iconic Sheikh Zayed Road, nearly 3000 companies have registered with this free zone.
+Some of the biggest financial institutions in the world have found a place in Dubai International Financial Center.
+Centrally located, very close to the Dubai World Trade Center and Dubai’s iconic Sheikh Zayed Road, nearly 3000 companies have registered with this free zone.

 You May Also Like To Read: Our 101 Guide for Starting Business in UAE

 According to the Dubai Chamber of Commerce, the UAE’s expected GDP growth rate in 2022 is 3.4%.
 Moreover, Dubai’s economy will maintain steady growth owing to its non-oil-supported sectors such as retail and tourism.
 Sectors that will have a larger role to play include telecommunication, transport, trade, business services, and real estate.
 This makes now a better time than ever to set up a business in a Dubai-free zone.